gjb2048/moodle-theme_essential/README.txt

 The "Essential" Moodle Theme
 ======================

 With 2.5 now released Julian thought it time to take the opportunity to build a new theme that would push the new theme engine to it's limits a bit.
 With that in mind he introduced the new "Essential" theme.
-Now Julian has left us for Canvassian adventures, Gareth and David have taken over development and maintenance of this theme.
+Now Julian has left us for Canvassian adventures, David and Gareth took over development and maintenance.
+And now David has left for pastures new, Gareth continues to maintain and make improvements.

 The idea of this theme is to make the site look as little like Moodle as possible.
 In this specific instance, it would be used on sites where Moodle would potentially serve as a company homepage rather than just a course list.

 Cool things to know about the theme.
  - It attempts to load as many as possible icons from a font